domiac/MilkyWayManagement/README.md

-# InvestSmart
+# MilkyWayManagement

 ## Description

-InvestSmart is a web application developed as part of a Databases and Web Development course project.
+MilkyWayManagement is a web application developed as part of a Databases and Web Development course project.
 It simulates an investment platform where users can invest in various funds managed by admin investors.

 ## Features